hapijs/hapi/API.md

 Access: read only.

-Contains the default authentication configuration is a default strategy was set via [`server.auth.default()`](#server.auth.default()).
+Contains the default authentication configuration if a default strategy was set via [`server.auth.default()`](#server.auth.default()).

 #### <a name="server.decorations" /> `server.decorations`